Our Programs

 • Monthly good deed school visits (in person or virtual), book readings, projects and signings

-• Adopt a Nursing Home Program with the non-profit 3 Wishes For Ruby’s Residents
+• Adopt a Nursing Home Program with local seniors

-• Loukoumi Good Deed Fair in your school
+• Loukoumi Good Deed Celebration Fair in your school

 • Loukoumi Make A Difference Awards program